Photos, mostly

 My, possibly quixotic, intention is to focus my online content around my website, my blog, and this newsletter.
 The latter will include a digest of recent content posted to my website and elsewhere, but I want it to be much more.

-I will concentrate on field notes of shooting street and live music photography on film, sharing tips, photos, and experiences - both successes and, er... teachable moments.
+I will concentrate on the philosophy and practice of street photography and may sometimes switch lanes to live music photography on film.
+In addition to essays, I will share tips, photos, and experiences - both successes and, er... teachable moments.
 Nothing if not opinionated, I'll chime in on notable events in the photography world.
-And, as the newsletter develops, I will invite others to guest, sharing their photos and their experiences to my subscribers - our small community.
+And, as the newsletter develops, I hope to build a small community.
 Closing it out, I'll throw in some recommendations of other photographers, music, podcasts, movies, films - whatever is exciting or entertaining me at the time.

 Digest, November 2022